MAIF/otoroshi/manual/next/docs/dev.md

 mise run dev
 ```

-This starts **both** the Scala backend (with hot reload) and the frontend webpack dev server in parallel.
+This starts **both** the Scala backend (with hot reload) and the frontend dev server in parallel.
 Once running, access Otoroshi at:

 **http://otoroshi.oto.tools:9999**